Max Patkin: Death

 Patkin retired from clowning in 1995.
 He died in 1999, at age 79, in Paoli, Pennsylvania of an aneurysm.

 In popular culture

 In 1988, Patkin was featured as his real life character in the romantic comedy sports film, Bull Durham.

 Chuck Brodsky, the folksinger and baseball balladeer, has written a song, "Gone to Heaven", about Max.
 It appeared on his 2000 release, Last of the Old Time, and was later collected on his 2002 album, The Baseball Ballads.

 The bluesman Watermelon Slim (William P. Homans) wrote and released the song "Max, The Baseball Clown" on his 2008 CD, No Paid Holidays (NorthernBlues Music Inc, Ottawa ON).
-Homans, who grew up in the minor-league town of Asheville, NC, watched Max Patkin do two shows in successive years in the early 1960s, and wrote a reminiscence of him more than 40 years later.
+Homans, who grew up in the minor-league town of Asheville, watched Max Patkin do two shows in successive years in the early 1960s, and wrote a reminiscence of him more than 40 years later.